Chain Reaction (game show): Bonus chain

 The winning team/player could collect a cash jackpot by completing one last word chain.
 The team/player was shown the first word in a chain and the initial letter of the other words.
 One at a time, the player(s) would guess at the next word in the chain.
 For each wrong guess, the next letter would be filled in and a letter deducted from their account.
 If the team could finish the chain before running out of letters the team won the cash jackpot.
 If not, they (or he/she) won CA$100 per word, including the one at the top.
 The jackpot began at CA$3,000 ($2,000 with the solo players) and CA$1,000 was added each day it was not claimed.
 The highest pot was CA$16,000.
 While Emmons was host the account was nine letters.
 When Geoff Edwards took over it was lowered to seven.
 During season one, if there was extra time afterward, another bonus round was played, this time worth CA$1,000 for the team's favorite charity.

-The bonus chain was removed in season five because the end of season four had an elimination tournament of champions, where the sixteen top winners of seasons three and four returned in a tournament format (sixteen players reduced to eight, then down to four, and then down to two).
+The bonus chain was removed late in season four because the end of the season had an elimination tournament of champions, where the sixteen top winners of seasons three and four returned in a tournament format (sixteen players reduced to eight, then down to four, and then down to two).
 The winner of the final game won CA$20,000 and the runner-up won CA$2,000.
 Games were all played to 500 points.